EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 #### Landscape Diagram

-The diagram below depicts the landscape of the E-SOH system.
+The diagram below depicts the landscape of the open-radar-data system.

 **LINK TO Landscape Diagram**